-MP Exposure throughout the study period was calculated using medication prescription data.
-Although dosing information in milligrams was available, we considered that dosing would reflect subjects’ weight, severity of ADHD symptoms and metabolic factors that may not be accounted for in multivariate analysis, and therefore considered that duration of treatment (derived from number of tablets prescribed) may be a simple and reliable indicator of MP exposure.
+Exposure to MP throughout the study period was calculated using medication prescription data.
+Although dosing information (in mg) was available, we considered that dosing would be reflective of the body weight of the subjects, severity of ADHD symptoms, and metabolic factors that may not have been accounted for in multivariate analysis.
+Thus, we considered that duration of treatment (derived from the number of tablets prescribed) would be a simple and reliable indicator of MP exposure.

-All ICD-9 diagnoses including the word “fracture” and excluding stress fracture diagnoses (M84.3*) were counted once per subject during the study period.
-This choice of outcome was considered optimal because higher number of repeated diagnoses of fractures does not necessarily indicate the severity of the condition.
-Moreover, some of the diagnoses were due to administrative entries and renewal of referral notes, and did not represent a new fracture or even a face-to-face encounter between the subject and the physician.
+All ICD-9 (International Classification of Diseases, Ninth Revision) diagnoses, including the word ‘fracture’ and excluding stress fracture diagnoses (Code M84·3*), were counted once per subject during the study period.
+This choice of outcome was considered optimal, because a higher number of repeated fracture diagnoses does not necessarily indicate severity of the condition.
+Moreover, some diagnoses were recorded because of administrative entries and renewal of referral notes, and did not necessarily represent a new fracture, or even a face-to-face encounter between the subject and physician.

-Statistical analyses included descriptive statistics, the unadjusted dose-dependent risk estimates, and multivariate logistic regression.
-Men and women were evaluated separately considering the inherently distinct risk of fractures7,8 and the evidence of gender-dependent effect of MP on bone metabolism9.
-Categorical data (education, origin, socio-economic level and occupation) was presented as percentages and was analyzed using the chi-square test.
-Continuous data (age, height, weight, BMI and duration of follow-up) was presented as mean ± standard deviations and analyzed using Student’s t-test.
+Statistical analyses included descriptive statistics, unadjusted dose-dependent risk estimates, and multivariate logistic regression.
+Men and women were evaluated separately, considering their inherently distinct risk of fractures,7,8 and evidence of the sex-dependent effect of MP on bone metabolism.9 Categorical data (education, origin, socioeconomic level, and occupation) were presented as percentages and analyzed using the chi-squared test.
+Continuous data (age, height, weight, BMI, and duration of follow-up) were presented as mean ± standard deviation, and analyzed using the Student’s t-test.

-For the purpose of estimating the unadjusted dose-dependent risk of fractures, subjects were divided into five groups: subjects without ADHD (no ADHD), subjects with ADHD who did not receive MP treatment (untreated), and subjects who had a total of 0 to 90 (ADHD 0-90), 91-180 (ADHD 91-180) or more than 180 tablets (ADHD 180+) prescribed during the study period. incidence rates of fractures in these five groups was presented as percentage of subjects who fractured within each group.
-In addition, the unadjusted odds ratio (OR) of fractures were calculated for each group using a logistic regression.
-In the regression, the above grouping variable was the only predictor of diagnosis of fractures, with “no ADHD” subjects representing the reference group.
-Odds ratios were calculated from the regression coefficients, and their respective confidence intervals were estimated by profile likelihood method10.
+To estimate the unadjusted dose-dependent risk of fractures, subjects were divided into five groups: subjects without ADHD (no ADHD); subjects with ADHD, who did not receive MP treatment (untreated); and subjects who had a total of 0 – 90 (ADHD 0 – 90), 91 – 180 (ADHD 91 – 180), or more than 180 tablets (ADHD 180+) prescribed during the study period.
+Fracture incidence in these five groups was presented as the percentage of subjects with fractures within each group.
+In addition, the unadjusted odds ratio (OR) of fractures was calculated for each group using logistic regression.
+In the regression, the above grouping of variables was the only predictor of fracture diagnosis, with ‘no ADHD’ subjects representing the reference group.
+Odds ratios were calculated from the regression coefficients and their respective confidence intervals (CI) were estimated by the profile likelihood method.10

-Finally, a multivariate logistic regression was fitted to adjust prediction of fracture risk for possible confounding variables.
+Furthermore, multivariate logistic regression was fitted to adjust the prediction of fracture risk for possible confounding variables.
 Those variables that differed significantly between study groups were included in the model.
-Multilevel ordinal variables were grouped in two- or three-level variables after considering results of bivariate analysis and interpretability of the results. relationship between predictors was reviewed to exclude autocorrelation above 0.8.
-Study results were reported according to guidelines for reporting observational studies11.
+Multilevel ordinal variables were grouped as two- or three-level variables, after consideration of the results of bivariate analysis and interpretability of the results.
+The relationship between predictors was reviewed to exclude autocorrelation above 0·8.
+Study results were reported according to the guidelines for reporting observational studies.11

 Results